guidemetothemoon/guidemetothemoon/README.md

 ## 🧙‍♀️ About Me

-:tiger: I'm a techie and a Potterhead.
-I live in Norway, love coding, cats, coffee and good books.
+:tiger: I'm a techie, living in Norway.
+In love with coding, cats, coffee and good books.
 With Animal Welfare at heart.

 ⛅️ Microsoft MVP (Most Valuable Professional) in Microsoft Azure category.